Suicidal Ideation: How Addiction and Suicidal Thoughts Are Related

 - Engaging in high-risk behaviors

 - Increased drug or alcohol use

-Addiction and Suicide
+Substance Abuse and Suicide Risk

 Sadly, some people reach a point where their hopelessness and desperation take them to a very dark place.
 Addiction can hasten the process.
 Those who abuse drugs or alcohol are as much as nine times more likely to attempt suicide compared to nonusers.

 Risk factors for suicide attempts among those struggling with addiction: